Lily Ann Granderson

-Lily Ann Granderson (1816-1889), was an American educator.
+Lily Ann Granderson (c.
+1816-1889), was an American educator.
 She was born a slave in Virginia in 1816.
+She has also been known as Milla Granderson.
 She was a pioneering educator who taught other enslaved people how to read and influenced the founding of Jackson State University.

 Early life

 Lily Ann Granderson's grandmother was a free woman of Native American descent.
 After she died, Granderson's mother was sold into slavery at three years of age.
 Little is known about Granderson's father, except that he was a white man from one of the First Families of Virginia (FFV).
-Later, after she had given birth to Granderson, her mother moved to Kentucky where Granderson began work as a house slave.
+Later, after she had given birth to Granderson, her mother moved to Kentucky where Granderson was enslaved doing domestic work.
 Granderson and the master's family became close, and the master's children even taught her how to read and write, a common method used by enslaved people to gain literacy.

-When her master died, Granderson was shipped down to Mississippi where she was sold to another slave master.
+When her master died, Granderson was shipped down to Mississippi where she was sold to another enslaver.
 On this plantation, Granderson worked in the fields, causing her to fall ill.
 She requested to be removed from the field and placed somewhere where the work would not put a strain on her health.
 The slave master granted her permission to work in the kitchen at his home.
 In this position, Granderson was required to make a trip into town from the plantation every day, as the slave master's home was not located directly on the plantation but in town.
 It was during this time that Granderson opened up her school for enslaved peoples.